 You’ll enjoy excellent customer service, delicious food and a wide beverage selection, including Dom Pérignon and Krug.
 The lie-flat bed turn-down service is with Givenchy linens.

-6. Compare using Velocity Points directly or transferring to KrisFlyer for Singapore Airlines Business Class redemptions
+6. Transfer to KrisFlyer for better Singapore Airlines Business Class award availability

-Singapore Airlines has one of the best Business Class products in the world, especially on its modern Airbus A350 fleet (pictured above), which is currently flying from Singapore to Melbourne, San Francisco, Johannesburg and Amsterdam, amongst others.
+Singapore Airlines has one of the best Business Class products in the world, especially on its modern Airbus A350 fleet, which is currently flying between Singapore and Melbourne/Brisbane, amongst other routes.

 From its hubs at London Gatwick and Heathrow, Virgin Atlantic flies to a surprising number of destinations in the US, including New York, Boston, Washington, Florida, Las Vegas, Los Angeles and San Francisco, as well as Caribbean countries like Cuba, Barbados and Mexico.